FAQs

 How long does it take for a medicine to become available in Australia?

 As a nation, we often wait three to four times longer to access medicines when compared to people in similar countries.
-It often takes over a year for safe and effective medicines to be made available for patients through the PBS.
+In Australia, it takes on average 466 days - over a year - for safe and effective medicines to be made available for patients through the PBS.
 Many though aren’t brought to Australia at all.

 How much faster could access be?